-Views of responsible officials and planned corrective actions: The Business Manager will work with the Treasurer to establish processes that ensure general ledger accounts are reconciled throughout the year.
-These processes will prevent the need for future audit adjustments.
+Views of responsible officials and planned corrective actions: Federal stimulus funds received by the District have significantly increased activity in the special aid fund over the past several years.
+The Business Manager will work with the Treasurer to ensure general ledger accounts are reconciled throughout the year.
+These processes will minimize the need for future audit adjustments.